Steven Bradbury: Legacy

 The unlikely win turned Bradbury into something of a folk hero.
 Many newspapers hailed Bradbury and held him as an example of the value of an underdog never giving up—regardless of the odds against them.
 The unusual manner of his victory made news across the world.
-However, some unhappy American commentators also made fun of the race and used it to criticise what they perceived as a lack of merit required to win a short track event.
-USA Today said "The first winter gold medal in the history of Australia fell out of the sky like a bagged goose.
+However, some unhappy American commentators also made fun of the race and used it to criticise what they perceived as a lack of merit required to win a short-track event.
+USA Today said: "The first winter gold medal in the history of Australia fell out of the sky like a bagged goose.
 He looked like the tortoise behind four hares", while the Boston Globe said that "multiple crashes that allow the wrong person to win are part of the deal".

 Bradbury's feat has entered the Australian colloquial vernacular in the phrase "doing a Bradbury", meaning an unexpected or unusual success.
 "Do a Bradbury" has been given the official stamp of recognition when the second edition of the Australian National Dictionary included the phrase along with more than 6,000 new words and phrases in 2016.
 Bradbury's triumph was celebrated by Australia Post issuing a 45-cent stamp of him, which followed on from it issuing stamps of Australian gold medallists at the 2000 Sydney Olympics.
 Bradbury's stamp was issued on 20 February 2002, four days after his victory.
 He received $20,000 for the use of his image.
 He said the fee "should get me a car.
 I haven’t had a car for a long time", and later described having a stamp issued as "a great honour".
 Before the Olympics, Bradbury had needed to borrow $1,000 from his parents to fix his old car to go to training.

 Bradbury was courted for sponsorship after his triumph and was interviewed on many American television shows.
 He had previously supported himself by making skating boots in a backyard workshop; his Revolutionary Boot Company supplied Ohno with free boots, and Bradbury had asked Ohno to endorse his boots when he won in Salt Lake City, not thinking that he would defeat the American.

 Retirement

 Bradbury retired after the 2002 Olympics.
-He commentated at the 2006 Winter Olympics, and for the Nine Network and Foxtel at the 2010 Winter Olympics.
+He commentated at the 2006 Winter Olympics and for the Nine Network and Foxtel at the 2010 Winter Olympics.
 In 2005, Bradbury was a contestant in the second series of the Australian television show Dancing with the Stars.
 In 2019, he competed in the sixth season of Australian Survivor.
 He was eliminated on Day 12 and finished in 20th place.

-In March 2022, Steve rescued four teenage girls from drowning whilst out surfing with his son Flyn on the Sunshine Coast.
+In March 2022, Bradbury rescued four teenage girls from drowning whilst out surfing with his son Flyn on the Sunshine Coast.
+For this act, he was awarded with a Commendation for Brave Conduct.